Do Bees Sleep?

 They use sight and scent when outside gathering food.
 Bee pheromones inside and outside the hive help communicate the needs of a colony.

-But, another special form of communication takes place inside the hive.
-Honey bees have a unique way of communicating the location of food sources thru dance.
+Well rested bees do a better job of navigating back to the hive and learning new foraging routes.
+For instance, honey bees have a unique way of communicating the location of food sources thru dance.

 Sleep Deprivation Affects Dance Moves